fri2/dxf_laser_analyzer/README.md

 - `drill`: drilling / piercing point count
 - `cool`: cooling point count
 - `duplicate`: duplicate geometry count
-- `length`: total cutting length in mm
+- `length (mm)`: total cutting length in millimetres, rounded to one decimal digit

+Formatting notes:

+- The file name column is left-aligned.
+- Numeric columns use `align="right"` in the README example.
+- The displayed length is rounded to one decimal digit.
+- JSON output keeps the numeric value from the analysis result.

 ---